shiruken/hackintosh/README.md

 Follow the OpenCore Post-Install Guide to [run OpenCore directly from firmware without requiring a launcher](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html).
 This will add OpenCore to the motherboard boot menu and prevent issues where Windows or Linux could overwrite `EFI/BOOT/BOOTx64.efi`. _This file can now be safely removed._ Be sure to select OpenCore as the default boot option in your BIOS.

 ![OpenCore Selected as Default BIOS Boot Option](https://user-images.githubusercontent.com/867617/111656480-f0f5d980-87e0-11eb-8229-43c4277a67ca.png)

+## Dual-Boot Windows

+I used [an existing installation of Windows 10](https://github.com/shiruken/hackintosh/tree/clover-final/#install-windows-10) on the Intel 660p Series NVMe drive.
+The steps taken during that installation process (removing macOS drive and placing Windows drive in `M2M` motherboard slot) should be unnecessary when [LauncherOption is enabled](#enable-launcheroption) since Windows will not be able to mess up the OpenCore EFI.
+For more information, check out the [Multiboot with OpenCore Guide](https://dortania.github.io/OpenCore-Multiboot/).

+One of the benefits of OpenCore is that you can now use Startup Disk to reboot your system directly into Windows without further user input, just like on a real Mac.

+### Install Boot Camp Utilities

+In order to return to macOS from Windows without requiring user input during boot, Apple's "Windows Support Software" must be installed.
+The OpenCore Post-Install Guide includes [instructions on using a third-party tool to download these drivers](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html).
+However, they can also be directly downloaded on macOS using Boot Camp Assistant.

+1. Launch Boot Camp Assistant and select the `Action > Download Windows Support Software` menu item

+2. Copy the downloaded files to a Windows-compatible USB drive and reboot to Windows

+3. Remove all unnecessary Boot Camp drivers:
+   * All folders in `$WinPEDriver$` (keep the parent folder)
+   * All folders  in `BootCamp/Drivers/` **except** `Apple/`
+   * All folders/files in `BootCamp/Drivers/Apple/` **except** `BootCamp.msi`

+4. Run `BootCamp/Setup.exe` to install the Boot Camp software.

+5. You can now use the Boot Camp Control Panel on the taskbar to restart directly into macOS without requiring further user input, just like on a real Mac running Boot Camp.

 ## References